The Simplicity of Physical Laws: The Principle of Nomic Simplicity

 \begin{description} \item[Problem of Coherence] PS leads to probabilistic incoherence. \end{description}

-Whenever two theories have nested sets of models, say $\Omega^{L_1} \subset \Omega^{L_2}$, the probability that $L_1$ is true cannot be higher than the probability that $L_2$ is true.
-For concreteness, consider an example from spacetime physics.
-Let $\Omega^{GR}$ denote the set of models compatible with the fundamental law in general relativity---the Einstein equation, and let $\Omega^{GR^+}$ denote the union of $\Omega^{GR}$ and a few random spacetime models that do not satisfy the Einstein equation.
-Suppose there is no simple law that generates $\Omega^{GR^+}$.
-While the law of $GR$ (the Einstein equation) is presumably simpler than that of $GR^+$, the former cannot be more likely to be true than the latter, since every model of $GR$ is a model of $GR^+$, and not every model of $GR^+$ is a model of $GR$.
-This is an instance of the problem of nested theories, as $\Omega^{GR}$ is a subclass of and nested within $\Omega^{GR^+}$.
+Whenever two theories have nested sets of mosaics, such that $\Omega^{L_1} \subset \Omega^{L_2}$, the probability that $L_1$ is true cannot exceed the probability that $L_2$ is true (Figure 1).
+For a concrete example from spacetime physics, consider: \begin{itemize} \item Let $\Omega^{GR}$ denote the set of mosaics compatible with the fundamental law in general relativity---the Einstein equation. \item Let $\Omega^{GR^+}$ denote a superset of $\Omega^{GR}$ that includes additional mosaics violating the Einstein equation. \end{itemize} Now, assume there is no simple law that generates $\Omega^{GR^+}$.
+Since the law of $GR$ (the Einstein equation) is presumably simpler than that of $GR^+$, PS would predict that $GR$ is more likely to be true than $GR^+$.
+However, it violates probability theory: since every model of $GR$ is also a model of $GR^+$ but not vice versa, the probability of $GR$ being true cannot exceed the probability of $GR^+$ being true.
+This exemplifies the problem of nested theories, as $\Omega^{GR}$ is a proper subset of $\Omega^{GR^+}$, leading to an incoherent probabilistic assignment under PS.